LL8848/DimNet/README.md

 ![Schematic of DimNet](/schematic.png)

-Installation
+Installation & Usage
 ------
-Simply download the zip file and unzip to a folder where you can run Python.
+* Simply download the zip file and unzip to a folder where you can run Python.
+* Follow the Tutorials, then

 License & Citation
 ------